Heegaard Floer homology and maximal twisting numbers: Invariants from the standard graph

-\begin{teo}[$L$-space criterion] A Seifert fibred space is an $L$-space if and only if when it is oriented in the way that its standard graph is indefinite, that is when $e_0\geq-1$, the canonical vector $V_\emph{can}$ does not end correctly. \end{teo} \begin{proof} From Theorem \ref{teo:fullpath} we know that a Seifert fibred space with indefinite standard graph $\Gamma^*$ is an $L$-space if and only if $\Gamma^*$ has no characteristic vector whose full path ends correctly.
+\begin{teo}[$L$-space criterion] A Seifert fibred space with $b_1=0$ is an $L$-space if and only if, when it is oriented in the way that its standard graph is indefinite, the canonical vector $V_\emph{can}$ does not end correctly.
+Furthermore, in this case one has $e_0\geq-1$. \end{teo} \begin{proof} From Theorem \ref{teo:fullpath} we know that a Seifert fibred space with indefinite standard graph $\Gamma^*$ is an $L$-space if and only if $\Gamma^*$ has no characteristic vector whose full path ends correctly.
 Since $V_\text{can}$ is the vector with minimal coordinates among the ones that initiate their full path, if there exists a $V\in\text{Char}(\Gamma^*)$ whose full path ends correctly then the same necessarily holds for $V_\text{can}$ too. \end{proof}

 The following result follows from \cite[Theorem 1.3]{LM-L}, but it can also be seen as a consequence of the $L$-space criterion.

 \begin{cor} If the maximal $S^3$-subgraph of $G$ either corresponds to the fibration of a negative-torus knot or is not unique, then the underlying Seifert fibred space is an $L$-space. \end{cor} \begin{proof} It is easy to check that under the given assumptions $V_\text{can}$ cannot end correctly; thus we just conclude by applying Theorem \ref{teo:criterion}. \end{proof}